NVIDIA/cuda-python/docs_src/source/module/cudart.rst

-                                           To set the control value:

-                                            In a kernel or kernels at appropriate locations in the graph, insert a call to

-                                             `void cudaGraphSetConditional(cudaGraphConditionalHandle handle, unsigned int value)`.

-                                            Supply a default value when creating the handle.
+                                           To set the control value, supply a default value when creating the handle and/or

+                                           call :py:obj:`~.cudaGraphSetConditional` from device code.

     .. autoattribute:: cuda.cudart.cudaGraphNodeType.cudaGraphNodeTypeCount